PAN PIZZA: Thick & Crispy Crust!

 • 44g (1/4 cup) extra virgin olive oil

-Put pine nuts in food processor and whirl until they form a paste.
-Pulse in olives, capers, garlic, and mustard.
+Put pine nuts in food processor and pulse about 3-5 times.
+Scrape down the sides and whirl until they form a paste.

 Pour olive mixture into a bowl and stir in the olive oil.
-(Don’t be tempted to pour the oil in the food processor with the other ingredients – it will emulsify.)
+(Don’t be tempted to pour the oil in the food processor with the other ingredients or it will emulsify.)

 GIAMBOTTA – Low Cal Doesn’t Have To Mean Low Flavor!